English Renaissance theatre: Performances

 The acting companies functioned on a repertory system: unlike modern productions that can run for months or years on end, the troupes of this era rarely acted the same play two days in a row.
 Thomas Middleton's A Game at Chess ran for nine straight performances in August 1624 before it was closed by the authorities; but this was due to the political content of the play and was a unique, unprecedented and unrepeatable phenomenon.
 The 1592 season of Lord Strange's Men at the Rose Theatre was far more representative: between 19 February and 23 June the company played six days a week, minus Good Friday and two other days.
 They performed 23 different plays, some only once, and their most popular play of the season, The First Part of Hieronimo, based on Kyd's The Spanish Tragedy, 15 times.
 They never played the same play two days in a row, and rarely the same play twice in a week.
 The workload on the actors, especially the leading performers like Richard Burbage or Edward Alleyn, must have been tremendous.

-One distinctive feature of the companies was that they included only males.
+One distinctive feature of the companies was that only men or boys performed.
 Female parts were played by adolescent boy players in women's costume.
 Some companies were composed entirely of boy players.
 Performances in the public theatres (like the Globe) took place in the afternoon with no artificial lighting, but when, in the course of a play, the light began to fade, candles were lit.
 In the enclosed private theatres (like the Blackfriars) artificial lighting was used throughout.
 Plays contained little to no scenery as the scenery was described by the actors or indicated by costume through the course of the play.

 In the Elizabethan era, research has been conclusive about how many actors and troupes there were in the 16th century, but little research delves into the roles of the actors on the English renaissance stage.
 The first point is that during the Elizabethan era, women were not allowed to act on stage.
 The actors were all male; in fact, most were boys.
 For plays written that had male and female parts, the female parts were played by the youngest boy players.
 Stronger female roles in tragedies were acted by older boy players because they had more experience.
 As a boy player, many skills had to be implemented such as voice and athleticism (fencing was one).